dvcoolster/indievc/README.md

   “Equity Financing” means a bona fide transaction or series of transactions with the principal purpose of raising capital, pursuant to which the Company issues and sells Preferred Stock at a fixed pre-money valuation for proceeds of at least $500,000.

-  “Initial Public Offering” means the closing of the Company’s first firm commitment underwritten initial public offering of Common Stock pursuant to a registration statement filed under the Securities Act.
+  “Initial Public Offering” means the closing of the Company’s first firm commitment underwritten initial public offering of Common Stock pursuant to a registration statement pursuant to RBI and Indian governing laws.

   “Investor Conversion Share Amount” means a number equal to the Conversion Percentage multiplied by either (i) in the event of an Equity Financing, the Company Capitalization, or (ii) in the event of a Liquidity Event, the Liquidity Capitalization.